-We also need to construct the regional economic and social architecture for peace through such measures as the scrambling of national interests, harmonization of development plans emphasizing complementarity rather than competition, co-operative development and use of nuclear power, harmonization of defence plans and, to the extent necessary for minimum regional security, the regional production of arms.
+We also need to construct the regional economic and social architecture for peace through such measures as the scrambling of national interests, harmonisation of development plans emphasising complementarity rather than competition, cooperative development and use of nuclear power, harmonisation of defence plans and, to the extent necessary for minimum regional security, the regional production of arms.
 These would help to ensure the transparency of the intentions and capabilities of any nation within a region.
-Regional arrangements could also be made to assure food security and promote environmental co-operation.
+Regional arrangements could also be made to assure food securities and promote environmental cooperation.

 Our efforts to consolidate strengths on a regional basis will inevitably force us to look with new eyes at our development strategies.
-This could lead to more effective interregional co-operation and the building of better economic and social infrastructures for really meaningful South-South co-operation.
+This could lead to more effective interregional cooperation and the building of better economic and social infrastructures for really meaningful South-South cooperation.
 All of these will need to be evolved in ways that benefit and not impede global negotiations.

-These efforts will force us to look at our own innermost values, the cultural and spiritual wellsprings for creative social action.
-This would most likely take us in new directions leading to different patterns of industrialization and social development, more in line with our basic cultural values.
-To do this, however, we will have to work out different concepts of growth that are not limited to the economic field but enable us to deal with social growth as well, and new concepts of productivity and value, again not exclusively measured in economic terms but using social and cultural productivity as additional yardsticks of growth.
+These efforts will force us to look at our own innermost values, the cultural wellsprings for creative social action.
+This would most likely take us in new directions leading to different patterns of industrialisation and social development, more in line with our basic cultural values.
+To do this, however, we will have to work out different concepts of growth that are not limited to the economic field but enable us to deal with social growth as well and new concepts of productivity and value, again not exclusively measured in economic terms but using social and cultural productivity as additional yardsticks of growth.

-All of this will require social innovation on an unprecedented scale.
-If we can do this, I don't think it is a utopian vision to visualize the emergence of alternative, non-Western modern civilizations capable of dealing with the challenge of the 21st century -- the Sinitic, Hindu, Islamic and others -- to take their rightful place on the basis of rough parity alongside those of the West.
+All this will require social innovation on an unprecedented scale.
+If we can do this, I do not think it is utopian to visualise the emergence of alternative, non-Western modern civilisations capable of dealing with the challenge of the twenty-first century-the Sinitic, Hindu, Islamic and others-to take their rightful place on the basis of rough parity alongside those of the West.

-All of this will take time while the problems are urgent ones.
-Nevertheless, we need to recognize that it will take the North just as much time to work out their own problems, allowing us the time to work on our own and just possibly turn impending disaster into new opportunities.
+All this will take time while the problems are urgent ones.
+Nevertheless, we need to recognise that it will take the North just as much time to work out their own problems, allowing us the time to work on our own and just possibly turn impending disaster into new opportunities.